meiyihTan/Cycle-Text-Consistency-for-Image-to-Image-Domain-Adaptation/README.md

 *Novelty : Enhance the text regions of low light image, where in our proposed method text regions will be focused and enhanced together with the background region as a whole.*

 ## Network Architecture
-In this model, the core enhancement network,2-heads UNet is guided by **(1) 2 attention module (triplet attention and coordinate attention) through multiplication of feature map with attention map, and (2) a text detector.**
+In this model, the core enhancement network, 2-heads UNet is guided by **(1) 2 attention module (triplet attention and coordinate attention) through multiplication of feature map with attention map, and (2) a text detector.**

 ![Architecture](https://drive.google.com/uc?export=view&id=1op6WsaFJmnedZTRj1-bSk2aUwl_Vy_jw)